Piss Christ: Description

 The photograph is of a small plastic crucifix submerged in what appears to be an orange liquid.
 The artist described the substance as his own urine in a glass.
 The photograph was one of a series of photographs that Serrano had made that involved classical statuettes submerged in various fluids—milk, blood, and urine.
 It followed two years after Serrano's 1985 work, Blood Cross.
 The full title of the work is Immersion (Piss Christ).
 The photograph is a 60 by 40 in Cibachrome print.
 It is glossy, and its colors are deeply saturated.
 The presentation is that of a golden, rosy medium, including a constellation of tiny bubbles.
 Without Serrano specifying the substance to be urine and without the artwork title referring to urine by another name, the viewer would not necessarily be able to differentiate between the stated medium of urine and a medium of similar appearances, such as amber or polyurethane.

 Serrano has not ascribed overtly political content to Piss Christ and related artworks, stressing their ambiguity.
 He has also said that while this work is not intended to denounce religion, it alludes to the recent trend of commercializing or cheapening Christian icons in contemporary culture.
 Subsequently, he has explicitly rejected the assertion that he was motivated by blasphemy, saying instead that it was intended as a serious work of Christian art.
 He said, "What it symbolizes is the way Christ died: the blood came out of him but so did the piss and the shit.
 Maybe if Piss Christ upsets you, it's because it gives some sense of what the crucifixion actually was like...I was born and raised a Catholic and I've been a Christian all my life."

 The art critic Lucy R. Lippard has presented a constructive case for the formal value of Serrano's Piss Christ, which she characterizes as mysterious and beautiful.
 She writes that the work is "a darkly beautiful photographic image… the small wood and plastic crucifix becomes virtually monumental as it floats, photographically enlarged, in a deep rosy glow that is both ominous and glorious."
 Lippard suggests that the formal values of the image can be regarded separately from other meanings.

 Reception

 In 1987, Serrano's Piss Christ was exhibited at the Stux Gallery in New York and was favorably received.
 The piece later caused a scandal when it was exhibited in 1989, with detractors, including United States Senators Al D'Amato and Jesse Helms, outraged that Serrano received $15,000 for the work, and $5,000 in 1986 from the taxpayer-funded National Endowment for the Arts.
 Serrano received death threats and hate mail, and he lost grants due to the controversy.
 Others alleged that the government funding of Piss Christ violated the separation of church and state.
-The NEA's budget was cut.
+The NEA's budget was then cut.